jwilkins/brew2/README.md

 * Link Frameworks in
 * Can adopt command format of other popular package managers, eg. apt.
 Maybe this would turn out stupid, but worth a play.

+* Build into opt and then move old versions into an archive-pen.
+Switching is literally moving the directory and re-symlinking.
+Simplifies everything.

 Brew2 Taps
 ==========
 * taps end with .hbtap or .brewtap so they can easily by googled/github-searche